Coder4916/The-CB-Suite/README.md

 [CSS3](https://en.wikipedia.org/wiki/CSS) was used to design the layout and aesthetics of the website.
 Again, most of the CSS was included in the [Start Bootstrap](https://startbootstrap.com/) theme.

-[Python](https://www.python.org/) was used to create the back-end database and declare tables used to store game/review data using python models.
-Flask was used to extend the base.html page template, and Routing was used to render each page based on route functions.
+[Python](https://www.python.org/) was used to create the back-end Relational Database, declaring tables used to store game/review data using [SQLAlchemy](https://www.sqlalchemy.org/) python models.
+[Flask](https://flask.palletsprojects.com/en/3.0.x/) was used to inject page content into the the base.html template, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) was used to render each page based on route functions.

 ### **Additional Languages Used**